Agreon/juli/Readme.md

 ## Todo

+- Make the deletion of old items optional to not force the user to keep his logs for one week
+- Add the possibility to define reoccurring entries in a config
 - Let the user specify a custom entry range
 - Add a default host for jira
 - Use a better Framework for CLI-Parsing